aws-samples/amazon-transcribe-live-meeting-assistant/lma-meetingassist-setup-stack/README.md

 Give you new item an `Item ID`.
 Use this ID in any button values (`QID::<Item ID>`) as you've seen in the examples above, when you want a button press to explicitly match the item.

 Add one or more **Questions/Utterances** to your item to enable semantic search for free form questions.
-When an LMA user says `OK Assistant, Why is the sky blue?` or types `Why is the sky blue?` in the bot, QnAbot first tries to find a 'good answer' from the set of items, before invoking the no_hits fallback when it asks Knowledge base (see [Freeform questions](#freeform-questions)).
+When an LMA user says `OK Assistant, Why is the sky blue?` or types `Why is the sky blue?` in the bot, QnAbot first tries to find a 'good answer' from the set of items, before invoking the no_hits fallback when it asks Knowledge base or the LLM (see [Freeform questions](#freeform-questions)).
 By configuring one or more questions that are a "good match" (eg `Why is the sky blue`) then QnAbot will match the question to your item instead of the no_hits item, and your item will determine the response that is given by the meeting assistant.

 You can configure a static response by entering plain text in the **Answer** field, or (better) choose **Advanced** and enter rich text in the form of Markdown or HTML in the **Alternate Answers / Markdown Answer** field.
 Your static answer can optionally use Handlebars to enable conditions and substitutions - see [Handlerbars README](https://github.com/aws-solutions/qnabot-on-aws/blob/main/docs/handlebars/README.md).

 Or you can configure a Lambda Hook for completely dynamic answers based on any logic you choose.
-Use one of the Lambda Hook functions discussed above (`SummarizeCall` or `BedrockKB-LambdaHook`) with your own Argument values.
+Use one of the Lambda Hook functions discussed above (`SummarizeCall`, `BedrockKB-LambdaHook`, or `BedrockLLM-LambdaHook`) with your own Argument values.
 Or use a new Lambda Hook function that you create yourself, to do whatever you want it to do, for example, query your databases, retrieve information or perform actions using API, integrate with other LLMs - you provide the function, and LMA will run it and return its response to the LMA user.